New Immigration Rules affecting the Student and Child Student Visa Routes

 Key Points

-Significant new Immigration Rule changes were announced on 14 October 2025 that will affect the Student and Child Student Visa routes.
-With the changes due to take effect from 11 November 2025, international students and student sponsors need to ensure their study visa applications and student sponsorship processes remain up to date and compliant.
+• New Immigration Rules affecting the Student and Child Student Visa routes took effect from 11 November 2025.
+International students and student sponsors need to ensure their study visa applications and student sponsorship processes remain up to date and compliant.

 Child Student Visa Route – Clarifications to the Safeguarding Rules